- The Shop

 No one in the fashion industry is guilt-free in following a trend or two.
 I wish I could take back the years of pastel polo shirts and mini skirts, over-priced, clunky sneakers, hold-my-gold jewellery, cardigans, the list goes on.
 We dabble, try, we dip our toes.
 In an industry that is purely aesthetic, it is near impossible not to be consumed every once in a while.

-In 2012, it is our responsibility to change that.
+It is our responsibility to change that.
 At NJAL, we support trendless fashion.
 We dress for ourselves.
 We dress to express, not to blend in.
 I have limited respect for those in an Abercrombie uniform, marching with the army of Blah.
 The army of Blah is dull, moronic and is at war with expression.
 But these soldiers believe by looking like everybody else, they are fitting in and that’s what they are supposed to do.
 To me, fitting in equates with disappearing.
 It shows extreme lack of confidence and self-esteem.
 Why didn’t you wear lime green on New Year’s Eve?

 I believe that clothing should be timeless too.
 Your wardrobe should be a collection of your own fashion; what makes you, you, or what made you, you.
 “What on earth was I thinking?” is an amazing question because it does not reflect on our current selves, but our past selves.
 We are ever changing.
 Our personalities morph and grow, just like our choices in fashion.
 Who we were and who we have come to be—our closets should be like a record of our lives.
 Real fashion is about individuality.
 Wear what’s inside on the outside.
 Do not be afraid to express who you really are, what you really like because it will probably look better than an Abercrombie uniform anyway.
 Our 7,500+ designers know the meaning of individuality and the importance of visual communication.
 So for the New Year, don’t be a follower, be yourself.
 But if you’re on NOT JUST A LABEL, you probably weren’t a follower anyway…